 How much does it cost to microchip my pet?

 The average cost to have a microchip implanted by a veterinarian is around $45, which is a one–time fee and often includes registration in a pet recovery database.
-Microchip implantation at Maui Humane Society normally costs $30, if no promotion is being held and includes registration with 24PetWatch, a national database.
+Microchips are included in every adoption and/or spay/neuter and includes registration with 24PetWatch, a national database.
+At this time, Maui Humane Society does not offer walk-in microchip implementation.
+Please contact your vet to implement a microchip.
+Future wellness events will offer microchip implementation – so stay tuned!

 Isn't microchipping just for dogs?